IEvangelist/davidpine.net/content/blog/building-a-magic-mirror.md

 ### Weather -- Forecast

 The current weather and forecast are retrieved every fifteen minutes from the free {{< url-link "Open Weather API" "https://openweathermap.org/api" >}}.
 The developer API key and zip code are configurable.
-Additionally the unit-of-measure is configurable, where you can specify `imperial` or `metric` as valid settings.
+Additionally, the unit-of-measure is configurable, where you can specify `imperial` or `metric` as valid settings.

 ### Clock